gvwilson/thirdbit/_posts/2014/2014-12-18-beta-release-of-new-format-lessons.md

-  We still <em>teach</em> with notebooks when we're in front of a class, but our contributors have found diffing and merging them difficult enough that we're switching back to plain old text for the notes until something like <a href="http://nbdiff.org/">nbdiff</a> is ready for prime time.
+  We still <em>teach</em> with notebooks when we're in front of a class, but our contributors have found diffing and merging them difficult enough that we're switching back to plain old text for the notes until something like nbdiff is ready for prime time.
 </p>
 <p>
   Another thing you might notice is a new capstone lesson